 The carrying amounts reported in our condensed consolidated balance sheets for cash, receivables, accounts payable, and current accrued expenses approximate fair values because of the immediate or short-term maturity of these financial instruments.

-The carrying value of acquisition-related consideration payable, operating lease liabilities, and long-term debt approximate fair value based on interest rates available for debt with similar terms at June 30, 2020 and December 31, 2019.
+The carrying value of acquisition-related consideration payable and operating lease liabilities approximate fair value based on interest rates available for debt with similar terms at September 30, 2021 and December 31, 2020.
 Money market funds and short-term investments are measured at fair value on a recurring basis.
-Our contingent consideration liability is measured at fair value on a recurring basis based primarily on significant inputs not observable in the market.
+Our contingent consideration liabilities are measured at fair value on a recurring basis based primarily on significant inputs not observable in the market.